sourcegraph/sourcegraph-public-snapshot/internal/appliance/dev/compare-helm/README.md

 ```

 Flags:

 - `component`: selects a subset of helm-templated resources for comparison.
   Specifically, the "app.kubernetes.io/component" label is used.
 This appears to
   correspond 1:1 with Sourcegraph services.
 - `golden-file`: path to a golden appliance fixture in this repo.
 - `helm-template-extra-args`: Optional extra arguments to pass to `helm
 template`.
 Useful for comparing helm value permutations to different golden
   fixtures derived from different config inputs.
 Example: "--set
   repoUpdater.serviceAccount.create=true".
 - `deploy-sourcegraph-helm-path`: path to a checkout of deploy-sourcegraph-helm.
   This is needed unless you are running this command from the root of this repo,
   and deploy-sourcegraph-helm is a sibling directory of your working directory.
+- `no-color`: optional, but needed if your version of `diff` doesn't support the
+  `--color=auto` option.
+GNU diff supports this, and can be installed on Mac
+  with `brew install diffutils`.

 ## Interpreting the output